clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 If you're reading this and you've previously studied color theory and/or are familiar with different types of common color schemes such as complementary, triadic, or analogous, then you're probably getting some ideas on how OKLCH could be used to programmatically create other types of color schemes by keeping the same chroma and lightness values while shifting the hue value for a single color.

-The drawback of this approach is that as the number of hues increase, the palette's colors may not be different enough from one another, so viewers might have difficulty in distinguishing individual colors.
-It also by no means accessible in terms of being color blind friendly.
-However, this could be a good starting point where a designer could make adjustments to each color as needed depending on the use case of the palette.
+The drawback of this approach is that as the number of swatches increases, the palette's colors may end up looking too similar in terms of hue.
+As such viewers might have difficulty in distinguishing individual swatches.
+This approach is by no means accessible in terms of being color blind friendly.
+Even with these caveats, this approach could be a good starting point where a designer could make adjustments to each color as needed depending on the use case of the palette.

 Try interacting with the [Observable Notebook "Exploring OKLCH Color"][notebook-exploring-oklch] to experiment with this approach on your own.

 ## Experiment Two: Create a Sequential Color Palette From a Single Hue

-Sequential color palettes used for data visualization typically start out using a very light and desaturated color and gradually move towards a dark and more saturated ending color.
-These types of color palettes are typically used to visually convey quantitative data such as population density in a thematic map.
-Using the LCH color space we can again programmatically generate a palette from a starting or input hue.
-This time, we'll keep the same hue in each of the palette's color swatches while adjusting the lightness and chroma.
+Sequential color palettes used for data visualization start with a very light and desaturated color and gradually move towards a dark and more saturated ending color, or vice versa.
+These types of color palettes are commonly used to visually convey quantitative data, such as population density in a thematic map.
+Using the LCH color space we can again programmatically generate a palette from an input hue.
+For this approach we will keep the same hue in each of the palette's color swatches while adjusting the lightness and chroma.

-This time let's start with a different color, the blue that is used for this website's theme accent color in light mode, `#0055a9`.
+We will start with a different color, the blue that is used for this website's theme accent color in light mode, `#0055a9`:

 <!-- NOTE: not using colorSwatchFigure because of the use of <code> in <figcaption> -->
 <figure class="swatch-container">